 Roth IRA providers usually require an adult to open and manage a Roth IRA with custody on behalf of a minor.
 A custodial IRA is an individual retirement account that a custodian (usually a parent) has for a child with earned income.
 Once the custodial IRA is opened, the custodian manages all the assets until the child turns 18 (or 21 in some states).
 All of the funds in the account belong to the child, allowing him to start saving money right from the start.

+In addition, there are also IRA Gold custodians who specialize in providing custodial services for gold investments within an IRA.
 In addition to taking advantage of the benefits of combined growth, your child may be able to use the funds for future expenses, such as college tuition, or even to buy a first home.
 You can open a Roth IRA with custody or a traditional IRA with custody, and the appropriate account rules and benefits will apply.
 Roth IRAs may offer some tax advantages to savers, including the benefit of qualified tax-exempt distributions.
 You might be wondering if it's possible to open this special version of an Individual Retirement Account (IRA) together with your child or teenager.

 The answer is no, but you can open a Roth IRA on behalf of your child so they can start saving.
 It's possible to open a Roth IRA on behalf of a child only if that child has earned income.
 You would need to set up an escrow account, which you can do through a brokerage agency.
 Custodial accounts, which can also be used to save for children's education expenses, are controlled and managed by an adult for a minor.